jycybersec/SNORT-IDS-IPS/README.md

 ## TCP SYN Scan Rule

+- **Description**: This rule is designed to detect TCP SYN scans, which are used to identify open ports on a target system by sending SYN packets.
+The rule triggers an alert with the message “TCP SYN Scan Detected” when a SYN packet is detected, indicating a possible scanning activity.

 - **Snort Rule**
   ```snort
   alert tcp any any -> any any (flags:S; msg:"TCP SYN Scan Detected"; classtype:misc-attack; sid:9000050; rev:1;)